jeffpar/lonedissent/_pages/cases/terms.md

 As we first noted in our list of [U.S. Supreme Court Lone Dissents](/cases/loners#notes-on-terms), the period of time spanned by a "term" or session of the Court has varied over the years.

-Moreoever, there are two different kinds of Court terms: [Regular Terms](#regular-terms) and [Special Terms](#special-terms).
+Moreover, there are two different kinds of Court terms: [Regular Terms](#regular-terms) and [Special Terms](#special-terms).
 And then there are what we'll call [Terms of Convenience](#terms-of-convenience), which aren't really terms at all, but simply some isolated examples of cases that existed outside the normal term framework.